 Head of Department: Mrs K Hancock.

 The main aims of the Core Curriculum for the Sixth Form are to provide academic breadth and to develop key skills essential for the student's future.
-In an increasingly competitive world these options also aim to enhance a student's University application or curriculum vitae.
+In an increasingly competitive world these options also aim to enhance a student's University application or CV.

-Below is a brief summary of the options available for the academic year 2016/17.
-Click on the links for further information on each option.
+Below is a summary of the options available.
+Click on the links for further information.

 Global Perspectives and Research

 The Cambridge Pre-U Global Perspectives and Independent Research (GPR) has been designed to develop a student's key skills of critical thinking, research, analysis and communication.
 This is a two year course and students write a 2,000 word essay, complete a presentation and sit a written paper in the November of the Upper Sixth; and then complete a research report on a topic of their choice for submission in June of the same year.
 Read more.